enayetsyl/enayet-component-library/src/WebSocket/AsAProgrammer.md

 app.listen(PORT, () => console.log(`Server is Running on port ${PORT}`));
 ```

-- In the root create a file name .env and paste the following code in it.
+- Create a file named .env in the root directory and paste the following code into it:

 ```javascript
 PORT = 5000;